Spring 2026 Window Treatment Trends in Spokane

 Spring has a way of making everything about your home feel more visible.

-This spring, Spokane homeowners are making upgrades — and a few clear trends are emerging.
+This spring, Spokane homeowners are making upgrades.
+A few clear trends are emerging.
 Here is what we are seeing most in 2026.

 Trend 1: Natural Textures Are Everywhere

-Woven wood shades and bamboo blinds have been gaining momentum for a few years, but 2026 is the season they went mainstream in Spokane homes.
+Woven wood shades and bamboo blinds have been gaining momentum for a few years.
+2026 is the season they went mainstream in Spokane homes.

-The most popular pairings we are seeing: woven wood shades in living rooms and dining rooms, layered with sheer roller shades for light control in rooms that face south or west.
+The most popular pairings: woven wood shades in living rooms and dining rooms, layered with sheer roller shades for light control in rooms that face south or west.

 Trend 2: Motorized Blinds Are No Longer a Luxury